 When we encounter her at the Valley of Defilement, Selen is on a personal mission to deliver her father’s final words to her younger brother.
 For helping confirm her brother’s death, she rewards us with a Ring of Devout Prayer or Dark Moon Grass that she had planned to gift to Garl before deciding to head home.
 At no point do we ever learn the exact nature of their father’s dying will, but we can deduce the general idea from this exchange.
 Her reasons for preparing some ailment-curing grass is obvious, but the ring suggests that Garl was going to be promoted to a high-ranking position in the priesthood.
 Given the relationship between the Vinlands and the temple, their father was probably a high-ranking priest like Urbain.
 And with his death, the house would need to choose its next head.
 Garl was granted a unique medal representing the Vinland name before their father had even died, and the younger brother had more than likely long been groomed to be the heir in keeping with a patriarchal line of succession.
 Their father’s last words were thus most likely for the young knight to return home and claim his birthright.

-All of this would suggest that temple knights were very much intertwined with the priests, noble heads using their wealth and political influence to install their own among the priesthood and the warriors safeguarding it both.
-Children would naturally be incentivized to protect their fathers or siblings from harm, and the nobility would have much to gain from entrenching themselves in religious politics; families like the Vinlands are probably not that uncommon.
-But like the warrior priests, the temple knights are presumably mostly made up of commoners whose only interest lie in defending the faith, hence it is one of our potential backgrounds distinct from the nobility class.
-Some of these common holy knights may have even risen to prominence, as Vito and Risaia’s backgrounds go unmentioned.
-Their weapons, considered “revelations” from God, are only ever associated with them as their property and with their fame on the battlefield.
-This makes them less likely to be temple treasures awarded to accomplished knights and more likely to be items that their renowned owners had found and acquired for themselves.
+All of this would suggest that temple knights were very much intertwined with the priests.
+Indeed, it is no accident that nobles, knights, and soldiers all possess the most faith among our potential backgrounds, ignoring the temple classes.
+Noble heads use their wealth and political influence to install their own among the priesthood and the warriors safeguarding them both.
+Children would naturally be incentivized to protect their fathers or siblings from harm, as would vassals to their lords, and the nobility would have much to gain from entrenching themselves in religious politics; families like the Vinlands are probably not that uncommon.
+But like the warrior priests, the temple knights are presumably mostly made up of commoners whose only interest lie in defending the faith, hence why we can choose between it and someone highborn as our background.
+Some of these common holy knights may have even risen to prominence, though whether we actually learn of any who have is ambiguous at best.

 Regardless of any politicking, it was ultimately decided that a young girl would dedicate her entire life to God from the start.
 From then on, the aristocrat grew up venerated by others for her closeness to Him while surrounded by similarly holy persons at all times.
 This environment was essentially a gilded cage, but it preserved the Sixth Saint’s holiness.
 Astraea is often prefaced as a maiden, which generally refers to a young woman but comes with connotations of purity — whether that be physical or mental innocence.
 Chastity is to be expected of a woman in her position, but her innocence extends beyond that.
 The kanji for the “pure” in pureblood (純血) can refer to both literal and metaphorical purity, both of which fit the maiden’s essence.